German opposition demands free meth

 Drug users must be “consistently protected from criminal prosecution,” the parliamentary motion states.
 “Police, public prosecutors, courts and last but not least medical facilities must be relieved and be able to concentrate on important public welfare tasks.”

 Crystal meth use in Germany has been on the rise for years, with the number of related crimes up by 18.9% in 2020 over the previous year, for a total of 12,000 cases.
-While newer statistics are not yet available, drug policy experts have warned that the Covid-19 lockdowns likely exacerbated the problem, as it has in other countries.
+While newer statistics are not yet available, drug policy experts have warned that the Covid-19 lockdowns likely exacerbated the problem, as they have in other countries.

 Nor has the Left Party always been in favor of letting meth addicts use with impunity.
 Drug policy spokesman Frank Tempel explained as recently as 2015 that while he was in favor of legalizing substitutes for meth, which would give addicts “controlled quality” to rely upon, the substance itself must remain banned.
 “This stuff is so dangerous you can’t legalize it,” he said.